Sgakuya/Sentiment_Analysis--Naive-Bayes-Classifier/README.md

 # Sentiment_Analysis--Naive-Bayes-Classifier

-A Naive-Bayes Classifier that attempts to classify reviews typed in through command-line or parsed as files as either positive or negative.
+A Naive-Bayes Classifier that attempts to classify reviews, typed in through command-line or parsed as files, as either positive or negative.

 ## Authors:
 Smith Gakuya, Yaqi Huang